Dr Marianne Dorn

 - Has good practical experience in the rehabilitation of in-patients and out-patients

-- Is fully-trained (to level 7) in canine hydrotherapy, including the safe use of water treadmills and pools.
+- Is trained in canine hydrotherapy, including the safe use of water treadmills and pools.

-- Is registered with the RCVS (Royal College of Veterinary Surgeons), BSAVA (British Small Animal Veterinary Association), IRVAP and VDS (the Veterinary Defence Society).
+- Is registered with the RCVS (Royal College of Veterinary Surgeons), IRVAP and VDS (the Veterinary Defence Society).

 As a veterinarian, physiotherapist and rehabilitation practitioner, my focus is on maximising the well-being and full recovery of dogs, cats and other small animals.
 In particular, I enjoy creating a programme of treatment tailored to each individual case, for example integrating a range of physiotherapy techniques with medical pain relief (analgesics).

-I enjoy nothing more than finding practical solutions for animals and their owners.
+I particularly enjoy finding practical solutions for animals and their owners.

 However, I also enjoy reading, researching and writing on the subject.
 Below is a list of my papers published in peer-reviewed journals.

 Some links to full papers are included here.
-Downloadable papers are intended for non-commercial use only:
+These can be downloaded for non-commercial use only:

 Dorn, M. (2015) Superficial heat therapy for dogs and cats, part 1: physiological mechanisms and indications.
 Companion Animal, 20(11), 630-635.
 Available here